aravindhank11/ODI-Match-Win-Prediction/README.md

 ## Prediction Factors -
 - **Recent Form** – The Statistics of the latest 10 matches of players is used to depict his current form
-- **Ground Form** – The Statistics of players on that particular ground(venue of the match), indicates how effectively will he be able adapt himself to the specific ground.
+- **Ground Form** – The Statistics of the players on that particular ground(venue of the match), indicates how effectively will he be able adapt himself to the specific ground.
 - **Opposition score** – The Statistics of batsmen pitted against the bowling unit of the opposition gives an insight of the ability of players to score runs or take wickets against the opposition

 _**Batsman Score(Recent Form & Ground Score)**_